LBHackney-IT/lbh-housing-api/README.md

 1. Install [Docker][docker-download].
 2. Install [AWS CLI][AWS-CLI].
 3. Clone this repository.
-4. Rename the initial template.
-5. Open it in your IDE.
+4. Open it in your IDE.

 ### Development